Muhammadkamrul/Extended_MILD/README.md

 King Fahd University of Petroleum & Minerals (KFUPM), Dhahran, Saudi Arabia.

-## This is the official implementation for our paper submitted to IEEE Open Journal of the Communiations Society
+## This is the official implementation for our paper submitted to IEEE Transactions on Machine Learning in Communications and Networking.

 ## Guide to Run